Motens

 Frequently Asked Questions

-Can I drink grapefruit juice while taking Motens?
+Can I eat grapefruit while taking Motens?

 Dr. Ross Elledge